SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 17 August, 2024 at 23:34:31
+# Last Refreshed - 18 August, 2024 at 23:34:28
-The Latest Activity was a Ride -
+The Latest Activity was a VirtualRide -

-<b>Grumpy closed at 12.30 cafe so went to another one</b>
+<b>Zwift - Road to Sky in Watopia</b>

-which happened on 17 August, 2024 at 10:53:26
+which happened on 18 August, 2024 at 15:25:08

-Which is 0 years, 0 months, 0 days, 12 hours and 41 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 8 hours and 9 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/12170837659
+You can see it here https://www.strava.com/activities/12180820087

 ## Number of Rides
 How many rides have I done each year?